 Information disclosure based on the TCFD recommendations

-The impact of climate change is intensifying every year, society’s interest in this issue is on the rise, triggering demands that companies step up their actions.
+The impact of climate change is intensifying every year, and society’s interest in this issue is on the rise, triggering demands that companies step up their actions.
 The Task Force on Climate-related Financial Disclosures (TCFD), which was established by the Financial Stability Board, published its final report in 2017 that urged companies to disclose information on their climate-related risks and opportunities.
 Toshiba Tec Group aims to proactively disclose information on climate change in the four areas (Governance, Strategy, Risk Management, and Metrics and Targets) specified by the TCFD.

 Governance